 America’s Horror Stories: U.S. History Through Dark Tourism conducts a ghost tour(ist) methodology to explore how slavery and racism are represented in dark tourism via ghost tours.

-America’s Horror Stories will be of great interest to students and scholars researching and taking critical criminology and cultural criminology courses, specifically on crime, media and culture.
+America’s Horror Stories will be of great interest to students and scholars researching and taking part in critical criminology and cultural criminology courses, specifically on crime, media and culture.